JulianHayward/Azure-MG-Sub-Governance-Reporting/setup.md

 >For the '__parameters__' and '__variables__' sections, details about each parameter or variable is documented inline.

 * Click on '__Repos__'
-* Navigate to the AzGovViz repository
+* Navigate to the Azure Governance Visualizer repository
 * In the folder '__/.azuredevops/pipelines__' click on '__AzGovViz.variables.yml__' and click '__Edit__'
 * If needed, modify the '__parameters__' section:
   * For more information about [parameters](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/runtime-parameters)